heterodb/pg-strom/man/postgis.md

 For example:

 - <code>geometry st_point(float8 lon,float8 lat)</code>
-    - Return a point with the given longitude and latitude as a Point of <code>Geometry</code> type.
+    - returns a point with the given longitude and latitude as a Point of <code>Geometry</code> type.
 - <code>bool st_contains(geometry a,geometry b)</code>
-    - Determine if the geometry a contains the geometry b or not.
+    - determines if the geometry a contains the geometry b or not.
 - <code>bool st_crosses(geometry,geometry)</code>
-    - Determine if the geometries intersect each other.
+    - determines if the geometries intersect each other.
 - <code>text st_relate(geometry,geometry)</code>
-    - Return the relationship between geometries as a matrix representation of [DE-9IM(Dimensionally Extended 9-Intersection Model)](https://en.wikipedia.org/wiki/DE-9IM).
+    - returns the relationship between geometries as a matrix representation of [DE-9IM(Dimensionally Extended 9-Intersection Model)](https://en.wikipedia.org/wiki/DE-9IM).
 }

 @ja:##PostGISの利用